JuzerShakir/imdb_api/README.md

 #### GET request

-Performing a GET request with a valid IMDb ID to return a JSON object of a Movie or Tv-Series:
+Performing a GET request with a valid IMDb ID which returns a JSON object of a Movie or Tv-Series:

 ```bash
 curl --request GET --header "Content-Type: application/json" --data '{"identifier":"tt0944947"}' http://localhost:3000/api/entertainment